yunishimura0716/VocabularyMaster/README.md

     many times when I read or listen to.
 Additionally, such weak vocabulary affect my variety of speaking and writing words So, increasing vocabulary is necessary and significant for my living and academic studying.

+## How to start this application
+Just run main method in Main class

 ## User Stories
 In the context of *Vocabulary Master* application:
 - As a user, I want to be able to add a word or an idiom with its meaning to my vocabulary list.